Rhodiola integrifolia ssp. leedyi (Rosendahl & Moore) Kartesz

 Smith, W. R. 1992.
 A report on the status of Sedum integrifolium ssp. leedyi (Leedy's roseroot) in Minnesota.
 Prepared for the United States Fish and Wildlife Service, Fort Snelling, Minnesota.
 5 pp.

 United States Fish and Wildlife Service.
 1998.
 Sedum integrifolium ssp. leedyi (Leedy's roseroot) recovery plan.
-Fort Snelling, Minnesota. vi + 31 pp.
+United States Fish and Wildlife Service, Region 3, Fort Snelling, Minnesota. vi + 31 pp.